Stirring by Staring: Measurement Induced Chirality: The protocol

 \section{The protocol}

 The measurement cycle consists of 8 steps taking an overall time $T$.
 At each step, we take repeated snapshots of the presence of particles throughout a subset of the lattice, while the system is allowed to evolve freely between the measurements.
 We will denote the set of sites {\it not} being measured at step $i$ by $A_i$ as marked in figure \ref{fig:meas_protocol}, and enforce periodicity by setting $A_{i+8} = A_i$.
 Within each step, the following procedure is followed: \begin{enumerate} \item Particle densities at all sites in $(A_i \cap A_{i-1})^c$ are measured. \item Free evolution under a free hopping Hamiltonian ${\cal H} = -t_{hop} \sum_{\langle {\bf r}{\bf r'}\rangle }a^{\dag}_{\bf r}a_{\bf r'}$ for a time $\tau=\frac{T }{8 n}$.
 Here $n$ is an integer describing the measurement frequency. \item Particle densities at all sites in $A^c_i$ are measured. \item Steps 2 and 3 are repeated $n$ times. \end{enumerate} For convenience, throughout the paper we will set $t_{hop}=1$ and $\hbar=1$.
+For clarity, we note here that in the rest of the manuscript we will refer to one complete iteration of the full 8 step procedure as a ``full measurement cycle'' or sometimes just ``measurement cycle.''
+On the other hand, each of the individual steps within the 8 step procedure will be referred to as a ``measurement step.''

 The steps detailed above correspond to a sequence of maps on the density matrix $\rho$ of the system.
 Two distinct elements are involved in the dynamics.
 First, the measurement of the presence of a particle at a lattice site ${\bf r}_i$ can be represented by the Krauss map $\rho\rightarrow n_i\rho n_i+(1-n_i)\rho (1-n_i)$, with $n_i=a^{\dag}_i a_i$ the number operator for the site.
 In between such measurement steps we have unitary evolution, which is described, as usual, via $\rho\rightarrow {\cal U}\rho {\cal U}^{\dag}$, where ${\cal U}$ is a many body evolution operator.